Getting Started

 Where to Go Next

-Now that you have set up Forge-FE, you can try to compile and run your own models!
+Now that you have set up tt-forge-fe, you can compile and run your own models.

 For a quick start, here is an example of how to run your own model.
 Note the introduction of the forge.compile